 When God says tough not, He means touch not.
-Its a command actually.
-And this entails all other things that causes physical and psychological harm to His appointed ones.
+It’s a command actually.
+And this entails all other things that cause physical and psychological harm to His appointed ones.

-My question is, why do some people seem to enjoy criticizing their pastors and other men of God.
-It seems like all others can talk about is the short comings of their pastors and other men of God.
-Don’t be amazed if a church member can not remember one sermon preached by a pastor but can give detailed information about something that went wrong during service.
+My question is, why do people enjoy criticizing their pastors and other men of God?
+It seems like all others can talk about is the shortcomings of their pastors and other men of God.
+Don’t be amazed if a church member cannot remember one sermon preached by a pastor but can give detailed information about something that went wrong during service.
 Or what a man of God did that they deem wrong.
-Now, i have been left with no better option but to say something about this case or such cases.
-Bible asks, “who can lay hands on the Lords anointed and be guiltless?”(1 Samuel 26:9)
+Now, I have been left with no better option but to say something about this case or such cases.
+Bible asks, “Who can lay hands on the Lords anointed and be guiltless?”(1 Samuel 26:9)

 One thing we should know is, no man of God is perfect.
 Yes.
 Your pastor like all other pastors look unto Jesus; the perfecter of our faith.
 Always determined to run the race and seize the prize awaiting them.
 If someone has been called by God to serve a church and win souls for the kingdom of light, then they like everyone should be helped, encouraged and advised in every other possible way.

 No Man of God Is Above “The Word”